arvidn/libtorrent/docs/manual.rst

 ----------------

 This alert is generated when a peer sends invalid data over the peer-peer protocol.
 The peer will be disconnected, but you get its ip address from the alert, to identify it.
+This alert is generated as severity level ``debug``.

 ::

-	struct peer_error_alert: torrent_alert
+	struct peer_error_alert: alert
 	{
-		// ...
+		peer_error_alert(
+			asio::ip::tcp::endpoint const& pip
+			, peer_id const& pid
+			, const std::string& msg);

+		virtual std::auto_ptr<alert> clone() const;
 		asio::ip::tcp::endpoint ip;
 		peer_id id;
 	};